hypernumbers/hypernumbers/INSTALLATION_ETC.md

 * installation
 * build
 * start
+* runtime configuration of the Hypernumbers Server
 * hypernumbers on the file system
+* running tests
 * create a cluster
 * add a new function
 * create a site-type